Camera f Stops Explained or WT f …

-Camera f Stops Explained?
-Strictly speaking there is no such thing as “camera f stops”; f stops refer to the aperture of lenses and not the camera itself.
+Strictly speaking there is no such thing as “camera” f stops; f stops refer to the aperture of lenses and not the aperture of a camera.

-- Big means small and small means big – there’s that “what the f?” again.
+- The way the numbers are used – big means small and small means big – there’s that “what the f?” again.

 The numbers used in f stops are simply fractions between the focal length of the lens and the aperture (opening).
 Don’t even worry about it if you’re not into mathematical detail – What the system is called isn’t important.
 It was originally decided to put an f in front of the number to denote that is was a fraction.

 The following is a table of the more common apertures in whole increments (i.e. each step down lets in twice as much light):